rowlandz/miscr/README.md

 Omitting the namespace or module declaration is the same as using `namespace global;`

-MISCR is _not_ object oriented for the following reasons.
+MiSCR is _not_ object oriented for the following reasons.
 A "class" is just a namespace combined with a data type.
 Classes have some frustrating pain-points that other languages are often forced to work around:
 * Other code cannot add functions to the class even when it makes sense